-1. On June 1, the ladders will be established.
-After June 1, you may challenge any of the five names above your own.
+1. On July 1, the ladders will be established.
+You may challenge any of the five names above your own.
 You may skip over any players turned over when counting five positions.
 If you win the match, your name goes in your opponent’s place and they move down the ladder one position.
 The winner will report match results within 24 hours.
 Updated ladders will be posted on the website.

 2. The top 4 positions on the ladder are eligible to challenge onto the next highest ladder, up to a maximum of 5 positions above their own.
 For example, if you are the top position of the B ladder, you may challenge as high as the 5th position from the bottom of the A ladder.
 The top 5 positions on the A ladder are eligible to challenge up or down; this gives them equal opportunity to play and earn MIGS points.
 You must count both up and down to determine your 5 eligible positions to challenge.
 For example, if you are the 3rd position on the A ladder, you may challenge the 1st and 2nd positions above or 4th, 5th and 6th positions below.

 3. You may challenge the 6th person above if all 5 people above you already have a challenge from behind.
 You may make only one challenge matchup, per ladder, at a time.
 You must play that match before making another challenge.
 Players cannot challenge the same person again until both have played another match or one week has elapsed.